V3 – August 2022

 Any community members found to be engaged in activity contrary to our mission or these guidelines may be asked to leave the Lab community.

-This is version 1 of the Lab Community Guidelines, written in May 2019.
-It was reviewed and reapproved in May 2020.
-The next review is scheduled for May 2021.
+This is version 2 of the Lab Community Guidelines, reviewed and updated in January 2021.
+The next review is scheduled for January 2022.
 If you have questions or concerns about these guidelines please contact email@example.com.